Can you recycle receipts? In short, no.

 If in doubt, thermal receipts are generally quite shiny.
 Whereas standard recyclable receipts (like the ones you get at the post office) are more matt.
 If you were to apply heat to a thermal receipt it would turn black.

 Why Do Shops Use Thermal Receipts?

 Like most things in life, I suspect the reason that shops use thermal receipts over printed ones is that it all comes down to money and convenience.
 Shops don’t need to buy separate ink and till rolls.
 A thermal printer is probably lower maintenance than a printed receipt system which has more moving parts that can go wrong.

 How Can I Avoid Receipts?

 In the UK some shops offer to email your receipt to you.
-This is a good paperless and waste-free option, however, I don’t know about you but I’ve certainly found that uptake is slow on this with only a few stores offering this option.
+This is a good paperless and waste-free option.
+Gowever, I don’t know about you but I’ve certainly found that uptake is slow on this with only a few stores offering this option.

-In some shops, you can decline a receipt, which sounds like a straightforward answer to the problem, but sadly is only the case if you’re white.
-According to this report, 38% of people from ethnic minorities said they had been wrongly suspected of shoplifting in the last five years, compared with 14% of white people, with black people and women in particular more likely to be wrongly suspected.
+In some shops, you can decline a receipt.
+This sounds like a straightforward answer to the problem, but sadly it is only the case if you’re white.
+According to this report, 38% of people from ethnic minorities said they had been wrongly suspected of shoplifting in the last five years.
+This is compared with 14% of white people.
+As such, Black people, and Black women, in particular, more likely to be wrongly suspected.
 As a society, we have a long way to go before we can throw around advice like “just don’t take a receipt”.

-And racial bias aside – in some shops, you can decline a receipt but it is still automatically printed – the cashier just pops it in the bin.
+And racial bias aside – in some shops, you can decline a receipt.
+However, it is still automatically printed – the cashier just pops it in the bin.